MetPX/sarracenia/doc/sr3.1.rst

 Reasons to use newer style plugins:

-* Support for running v2 plugins is accomplished using a flow_plugin called v2wrapper.
+* Support for running v2 plugins is accomplished using a flowcb called v2wrapper.
 It performs a lot of processing to wrap up the v3 data structures to look like v2 ones, and then has to propagate the changes back.
 It's a bit expensive.